phytec/partup/doc/layout-config-reference.rst

 ``label`` (string)
    A partition label.

+``partuuid`` (string)
+   The PARTUUID of the partition.
+Only supported on GPT partitioned devices.
+A random UUID is used by default.

 ``type`` (string)
    The partition type.
 May be one of ``primary`` or ``logical``.
 Note, that with the first occurrence of a logical partition the following ones must be